Breaking: Allie Beth Allman Sells to Warren Buffett Real Estate

 Share News:

-Something’s been up with news about Allie Beth Allman & Associates for a couple of weeks!
-I got word last week that Allie Beth’s affiliation with Christie’s Great Estates had been severed.
-While I was researching that for accuracy—Duke Jimerson told me at an event Thursday night he knew nothing about it— Steve Brown was hot on the trail.
-He reports that Warren Buffett’s HomeServices of America, Inc. a Berkshire Hathaway affiliate, has snapped up the $1.5 billion in sales company:
+I’ve suspected that something’s up with Allie Beth Allman & Associates for a couple of weeks now, but couldn’t put my finger on it.
+Last week, I got word that Allie Beth’s affiliation with Christie’s Great Estates, now known as Christie’s International Real Estate, had been severed.
+While I was tracking that and speaking to Realtor Duke Jimerson at an event Thursday night, who said he knew nothing about it, the Dallas Morning News‘ Steve Brown was hot on the trail of an even bigger story.
+He reports that HomeServices of America, Inc. a Berkshire Hathaway affiliate, has snapped up Allie Beth Allman & Associates, a luxury real estate firm that’s done $1.5 billion in sales.

 One of Dallas’ top residential sales firms has been purchased by investor Warren Buffett’s growing real estate empire.